AI Platforms and Concerns

 Child Advocacy and AI Concerns

-Fairplay: https://fairplayforkids.org/
+Fairplay: https://fairplayforkids.org/arrow-up-right

 For over 25 years, Fairplay has been the leading voice fighting to enhance children’s well-being by eliminating the exploitative and harmful business practices of marketers and Big Tech.
 Join us to create a world where kids can be kids!

-Thorn.org: https://www.thorn.org/ We’re building a digital safety net to protect children.
+Thorn.org: https://www.thorn.org/arrow-up-right We’re building a digital safety net to protect children.
 At Thorn, we put technology to work each day to enhance child safety.
 Thanks to a combination of donor support and earned revenue, we can focus our efforts across four key pillars to protect children from harm in the digital age:

 Labor and AI Concerns:

-The letter contains a range of demands for Amazon, concerning its impact on the workplace and the environment.
+The letter contains a range of demands for Amazonarrow-up-right, concerning its impact on the workplace and the environment.
 Staffers are calling on the company to power all its data centers with clean energy, make sure its AI-powered products and services do not enable “violence, surveillance and mass deportation”, and form a working group comprised of non-managers “that will have significant ownership over org-level goals and how or if AI should be used in their orgs, how or if AI-related layoffs or headcount freezes are implemented, and how to mitigate or minimize the collateral effects of AI use, such as environmental impact”.
 Workers emphasized they are not against AI outright, rather they want it to be developed sustainably and with input from the people building and using it.
 “I see Amazon using AI to justify a power grab over community resources like water and energy, but also over its own workers, who are increasingly subject to surveillance, work speedups, and implicit threats of layoffs,” said the senior software engineer.
 “There is a culture of fear around openly discussing the drawbacks of AI at work, and one thing the letter is setting out to accomplish is to show our colleagues that many of us feel this way and that another path is possible.”

 AI Leadership & Media

-At a time when the majority of Americans distrust big tech and believe artificial intelligence will harm society, Silicon Valley has built its own network of alternative media where CEOs, founders and investors are the unchallenged and beloved stars.
+At a time when the majority of Americans distrustarrow-up-right big techarrow-up-right and believe artificial intelligence will harm societyarrow-up-right, Silicon Valley has built its own network of alternative media where CEOs, founders and investors are the unchallenged and beloved stars.
 What was once the province of a few fawning podcasters has grown into a fully fledged ecosystem of publications and shows supported by some of the tech industry’s most powerful.
 The a16z Substack also announced this month that the firm was launching an eight-week new media fellowship for “operators, creators, and storytellers shaping the future of media”.
 The fellowship includes collaborating with a16z’s new media operation, which it describes as being made up of “online legends” creating a “single place where founders acquire the legitimacy, taste, brandbuilding, expertise, and momentum they need to win the narrative battle online”.

 In addition to a16z’s media effort, Palantir launched a digital and print publication earlier this year called the Republic that mimics academic journals and thinktank-style magazines like Foreign Affairs.
 The journal is funded by the Palantir Foundation for Defense Policy and International Affairs, a non-profit where Karp is the chair, though he only works there 0.01 hours per week, according to 2023 tax filings.